Chapter Summary

 Immediate Context

-The narrative shifts from Jesus' teaching about the future to the immediate events of His betrayal and arrest.
+The narrative moves from Jesus's teaching to the beginning of His arrest and suffering.

 Connections Across Scripture